rk1a/ai-safety-gridworlds/README.md

 * Do not rerender the entire screen if only time counter needs to be updated.
 This reduces screen flicker.

+# Roadmap

+* Functionality for multi-modal actions.
+Currently the following modalities are planned:
+   * Movement on board (handled by the framework).
+   * Additional actions (handled by the agent implementation).
+Multiple concurrent additional actions can be provided for each step.
+Examples of additional actions: "Eat", "Take", "Put", etc.
+   * Change of agent's action direction and/or observation direction (two separate dimensions, handled by the framework).
+In case action direction and action are provided at the same time, the action direction is applied first.
+   * Agent's expressions.
+Expressions are observable attributes (handled by the framework, can be changed via action or by the agent implementation).
+Multiple concurrent expressions can be provided for each step.
+Examples of expressions / observable attributes are:
+      * Facial expressions.
+      * Signs.
+      * Numeric message bubbles.
+      * Textual message bubbles.
+* Functionality for observable agent attributes.
+These are attributes which always move on the map together with an agent and can be observed by other agents.
+The actions described above can change some of these attributes.
+Other attributes are controlled by environment's code.
+   * Agent's action direction.
+   * Agent's observation direction.
+   * Expressions and numeric attributes:
+      * Facial expressions.
+      * Signs.
+      * Numeric message bubbles.
+      * Textual message bubbles.
+   * Public metrics.
+Some of the agent's metrics can be made observable by other agents.
+Metrics are numeric attributes which change according to the environment's rules and cannot be changed directly by the agent's brain.
+Metrics are not rewards, but rewards may be dependent on metrics.
+Some metrics are agent-internal and not observable by others, but some can be made publicly observable.

 # Other related resources

 * For other interesting Gridworlds environments contributions, take a look at https://github.com/side-grids/ai-safety-gridworlds/tree/master/ai_safety_gridworlds/environments